dbwebb-se/javascript1/README.md

 For more contributors, see the commit history.

-Feel free to helpå builing up the repository with more content suited for training and education.
+Feel free to help builing up the repository with more content suited for training and education.